 While their only album so far ‘Alpha’ showed some flashes of promise, their newer material points to a more cinematic presence as with the Phillip Larkin inspired ‘This Be The Verse’.

-Enthused on-stage and off, Rob Green also presents ‘The Synth Wave Show’ on Artefaktor Radio, which in past episodes has featured interviews with luminaries such as Neil Arthur, Dave Ball, Martyn Ware, Rusty Egan and Gary Langan.
+Enthused on-stage and off, Rob Green also presents ‘The Synth Wave Show’, which in past episodes has featured interviews with luminaries such as Neil Arthur, Dave Ball, Martyn Ware, Rusty Egan and Gary Langan.

 Taking time out from a mixing session in the studio, Rob Green chatted from THE DEPARTMENT to The Electricity Club…

 Hahaha! ouché!!!
 That wasn’t on purpose but I think the 3 synths will give us a bigger sound.
 Pete Dolan who is very talented on the keys joins us on his Prophet 12, along with the present line-up of Cliff Chapman on Roland JX8P and Magnus Lindstrom from Sweden’s MR JONES MACHINE on Waldorf Blofeld.